RicardoLera/EmbeddedNet/README.md

  - `gcc -O3 -mavx2 -Wall -fmessage-length=0 -fPIC` for Release.
  - `gcc -O0 -Og -g3 -pg -Wall -Wextra -fmessage-length=0 -fPIC` for Debug.

 To test the network, run `./EmbeddedNet transfer` with your preferred arguments.
-To reset to the original state before transfer, run `savepar(x)`.
+To reset to the original state before transfer, run `savepar(x)` (this will replace the labels file as well).

 ## Command Line Arguments